OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/paper-scroll-header-panel/README.md

 `paper-scroll-header-panel` contains a header section and a content section.
-The header is initially on the top part of the view but it scrolls away with the rest of the scrollable content.
+The header is initially on the top part of the view but it scrolls away with the org.osmosis.rest of the scrollable content.
 Upon scrolling slightly up at any point, the header scrolls back into view.
 This saves screen space and allows users to access important controls by easily moving them back to the view.